 Tally’s terms work a little different than most.
 The big appeal of debt-consolidation loans is having one fixed monthly payment that you can predict with a clear payoff date, but its line of credit is revolving, meaning there isn’t a fixed number of payments or set payback period.
 “As Tally members repay their balances, they can continually borrow up to their credit limit,” says Daisy Kong, the company’s director of communications.
 “After they repay their balance, they can choose to close their account or leave it open.”
 Another thing to take note of: Tally will automatically enroll you in its late-fee-protection program, which will pay the minimum on your card for you, if you haven’t paid it a few business days before the due date, but this feature can be easily disabled in the app.

 Best debt-consolidation loan if you have a lot of debt

 Recommended Minimum Credit Score: 680

 If you’ve got a lot of debt, LightStream might be your best option.
 It offers personal loans between $5,000 and $100,000.
-It also offers interest rates starting as low as 5.95 percent (going up to 19.99 percent), and you can save half a percentage point on your APR when you sign up for automatic payments.
+It also offers interest rates starting as low as 5.93 percent (going up to 19.99 percent) when you sign up for automatic payments (rates current as of June 25, 2021).
 You can choose a term between 24 and 84 months, and if you have more than just credit-card debt, you can also consolidate auto loans, personal loans, emergency medical bills, home repairs, and vacations.
 According to the handy table on the company’s website, the lowest rates are offered to people with loans between $10,000 and $24,999, but no matter how much you borrow, there are no origination fees or fees of any kind.
 The website does not explicitly state what the minimum credit score is to qualify, but according to The Balance, it should be at least a 680.
 If you qualify, you could receive your money the same day you’re approved.

 Best debt-consolidation loan with an incentive